omigroup/gltf-extensions/extensions/2.0/OMI_collider/README.md

         },
         "radius": {
             "type": "number",
             "description": "The radius to use for the collision shape.
-Applies to box/sphere/capsule", "default": 0.5
+Applies to sphere/capsule", "default": 0.5
         },
         "extents": {
             "type": "array",
-            "description": "half-extents for a Box (width/height/depth).
-Overwrites the radius field if set.", "default": [0.5, 0.5, 0.5]
+            "description": "half-extents for a Box (x, y, z).", "default": [0.5, 0.5, 0.5]
         },
         "height": {